 - The Organization of the Petroleum Exporting Countries (OPEC) is a group of oil-rich countries that together control nearly 40 percent of the world’s oil supply.

 In recent years, several challenges to OPEC’s influence have come to the fore, including divisions within its membership, the emergence of the United States as a major oil exporter, and the global shift to cleaner energy sources.
-The bloc has adapted by forming the so-called OPEC+ coalition with Russia and other countries, but disruptions caused by a worldwide pandemic of a novel coronavirus have undermined those efforts.
-Strained relations between the United States and Saudi Arabia, OPEC’s largest exporter, might also test the bloc in the coming years.
+The bloc has adapted by forming the so-called OPEC+ coalition with Russia and other countries, but disruptions caused by the COVID-19 pandemic have undermined those efforts.
+In 2022, Russia’s war in Ukraine and the resulting surge in global oil prices refocused attention on OPEC.

 OPEC Is Born